-feline 18"x20" clay bas relief
+water bird clutches the basilisk 20"x20" clay bas relief

-This year I've taken an aesthetic "leap" into an entirely new medium, new for me, but as old as civilization, teaching myself to model, with clay or gypsum, images in bas relief.
+Lat year I took an aesthetic "leap" into an entirely new medium, new for me, but as old as civilization, teaching myself to model, with clay or gypsum, images in bas relief.
 The result is more like "two-and-a-half" dimensions, a shallow sculpture rising from a flat surface.
 The departure from two dimensional pieces and to shaping an image not just with lines but with shadow and light, offers an endless capacity for expression.